mat7ias/RNCBot/README.md

 # RaidenInfoBot
-[Telegram bot](https://t.me/RaidenInfoBot) currently running in https://t.me/RaidenNetworkCommunity (unofficial)
+A [Telegram bot](https://t.me/RaidenInfoBot) with a collection of resources about Raiden Network (and some misc. features).
+Currently running in https://t.me/RaidenNetworkCommunity (unofficial)

 ## Bot Resource Contents